 Employees can claim a mileage allowance for expenses they have incurred while travelling within a professional capacity.
 To claim an allowance, the date and place of the business trip, purpose of the trip, name of the client or business partner, kilometres travelled, etc. must be provided.
 The employer must also obtain a copy of the employee’s car registration document.
 The refund can be paid directly through the company’s accounting to the employee, or through monthly payroll.
 In either case, the number of kilometres, the rate and the total amount of the mileage allowance have to be mentioned on the French payslip.

-Mileage for business travel (2023 and 2022)
+Mileage for business travel

 If an employee needs to use their vehicle (vehicles that they own, co-own, or lease) for professional purposes, they are entitled to a flat-rate kilometric allowance from their employer.
 This allowance is free from tax (within the limits of the scales published annually by the tax administration).
-These scales take into account the vehicles’ power in conjunction with the number of kilometres driven:
+These scales take into account the vehicles’ power in conjunction with the number of kilometres driven.

 Kilometric allowance for cars